jackjliew/ai-openscale/monitor-fairness.md

    - Perturbed records per fairness attribute
    - Oldest record timestamp in the data frame for which bias has to be computed
    - Newest/latest record timestamp in the data frame for which bias has to be computed
+   - Before and after fairness values display in the header portion of the Debiased view.
+      - The **after** accuracy is computed by taking the data in the feedback table and sending it to the active debiasing API.
+This API returns the de-biased prediction.
+The feedback table also contains the manual label.
+The manual label is compared with the debiased prediction to compute the accuracy.
+      - The **before** accuracy is computed by using the same feedback data.
+For before accuracy computation, the feedback data is sent to the model to get its prediction and the predicted value is compared with the manual label to get the accuracy.

   ![example of debiased data](images/debiased.png)